jodfie/TrunkSTARTer/docs/apps/grafana.md

 ## Install/Setup

-When installing the Grafana container, the installer will install under the `appdata` directory as the root user and you will see errors as such:
+When installing the Grafana container, the installer will install under the `trunkdata` directory as the root user and you will see errors as such:

 > mkdir: cannot create directory '/var/lib/grafana/plugins': Permission denied, GF_PATHS_DATA='/var/lib/grafana' is not writable.